keepassxreboot/keepassxc-browser/keepassxc-protocol.md

 - message - Encrypted message, base64 encoded
 - nonce - 24 bytes long random data, base64 encoded.
 This is incremented to the response.
 - clientID - 24 bytes long random data, base64 encoded.
 This is used for a single session to identify different browsers if multiple are used with proxy application.
-- requestID (optional) - A random 8 byte alphanumeric data.
+- requestID (optional) - A random 8 character string.
 Used to identify error responses.
 Currently used only with `generate-password`.

 Currently these messages are implemented:
 - `change-public-keys`: Request for passing public keys from client to server and back.